ibm-watson-data-lab/location-tracker-server-nodejs/README.md

-# Cloudant Location Tracker
+# Location Tracker Backend

-The Cloudant Location Tracker is a demo web application which records a device's location and saves this information to [IBM Cloudant](https://cloudant.com/).
+The Location Tracker Backend is a Node.js application to be used in conjunction with the [Location Tracker app](https://github.com/ibm-cds-labs/location-tracker-swift).

 ## Cloning